erichVK5/pdfStreamToEPS/README.md

   java pdfStreamToEPS raw_text.txt raw_text_2.txt another_stream.txt

+There is also a helper script for this

+zlibToEPS.sh

+there is also a combined helper script that does everything in one hit

+convertZlibToTextToEPStoPDF.sh

 the utility will inelegantly rip apart the stream(s) and generate an eps file for each page in the raw text stream, which can be viewed and/or processed further or embedded with a suitable utility.

 The y-axis is inverted relative to the stream by the code for EPS purposes.